loum/nparcel/doc/source/interfaces/dpfilter.rst

 Delivery Partner Agent Code Filtering
 =====================================

-The Toll Parcel Portal is able to extract alternate Delivery Partner line items from the inbound T1250 files which are in turn on-forwarded to that Delivery Partner's systems.
+The Toll Outlet Portal is able to extract alternate Delivery Partner line items from the inbound T1250 files which are in turn on-forwarded to that Delivery Partner's systems.